 Quality of Taste

 The Krups makes an "okay" cup, scoring a 5 for quality of taste.
-In comparison to the Epica Electric, the Krups had a somewhat fuller flavor in its drip brew but it was difficult to make a decent French press coffee with it.
+In comparison to the KitchenAid Blade, the Krups had a somewhat fuller flavor in its drip brew but it was difficult to make a decent French press coffee with it.
 With lots of sediment in the cup the brew tasted dirty.
 Both blade grinders tied for their overall quality of taste.

 Ease of Use

-The Krups Fast Touch lives up to its name in its simple design, but errs on the side of being too simple.
+The Krups Fast Touch lives up to its name in its simple design but errs on the side of being too simple.
 The Krups earns a score of 5 for ease of use.
 The unit has a short cord that we had to fight with to find a place to plug it in, and is difficult to empty coffee from.
 The unit needs to be turned upside down (careful not to tug that cord!) and usually needs to be brushed out because coffee tends to stick inside.
-If anything, the Krups made us more appreciative of the features on the Epica, which has a longer cord, cord storage, and a removable and hand-washable grinding compartment.
+If anything, the Krups made us more appreciative of the features on the KitchenAid Blade, which has a longer cord and a removable and hand-washable grinding compartment.

 The Krups Fast Touch is cheap.
 Really cheap.
-It also offers the benefits of a blade grinder to the user who only has "part time" counter space for another kitchen appliance or wants something they can take traveling.
-But it doesn't make good coffee.
+It is also quite small and portable, making it great for traveling and those that don't have much counter space.
+However, it doesn't make good coffee.
 This unit could work for someone looking for the lowest price and is willing to put more elbow grease into his or her morning routine.

 You totally get your money's worth when you buy this thing… because it's really cheap.
 For $20 you can't expect much from a grinder.
 It will grind coffee, but you'll need to do the rest.
-The Krups is worth its price, but the buyer should consider whether they are willing to fork out a few more pennies for something with greater value like the Epica, which could pay dividends in morning convenience for a list price only $2 more.
-As you can see below, the Epica (right) pops apart easily and makes transferring coffee to your brewer much easier than the Krups (left).
+The Krups is worth its price, but the buyer should consider whether they are willing to fork out a few more pennies for something with greater value like the KitchenAid Blade, which could pay dividends in morning convenience.
+The KitchenAid (right) pops apart easily and makes transferring coffee to your brewer much easier than the Krups (left).

 The Krups offers you a coffee grinder at a super low price.
 It's noisy, it makes mediocre coffee, and it's messy—but it's better than nothing.
 It's super simple to use and can get the job done.
-However, after working around its short cord and brushing out the grinding compartment so many times, we can't help but recommend paying a few bucks more for the Epica Electric.
+However, after working around its short cord and brushing out the grinding compartment so many times, we can't help but recommend paying more for the KitchenAid Blade.

 — Jared Marquez